skip to Main Content skip to Section Navigation in text click here to go to site navigation in text

 • To compliment existing Water Quality Protection Program action plans and further program goals

-• Inventory existing wetlands and identify location, health, function and potential impacts
+• Inventory historic and existing wetlands, identify location, health, function and potential impacts.

-• Develop and implement permit streamlining for restoration activities and increase education and outreach for landowners.
+• Develop and implement permit streamlining for restoration activities.

 • Resolve conflicts between flood control agencies and wetland protection and restoration.